afinemax/Astron_2024/README.md

  <summary><strong> To Do</strong></summary>

  - [ ] Fill in black boxes in the flowcharts.
+	- look into how `presto` actually removes RFI, and finds pulses
+        - look it how candidates are extracted from the `.fil` file
+ - [ ] maybe make `.h5` files with full resolution instead of modified for fetch
  - [ ] Try a clustering algorithm for candidates (e.g., DBSCAN).
  - [ ] Injection Testing the pipeline.
  - [ ] Test the pipeline on Crab or Pulsar and compare the number of recovered vs. missed bursts.